AkThao/chrome-startpage/README.md

 - Welcome back message
 - Clock, with time in 24 hr format and date in day month year format
 - Links to my most visited websites with a little animation for improved interactivity
+- Responsiveness on mobile screens (not that I use this on mobile, but it's nice to do anyway)

 ## Todo